Bromgard/rcblack/Gisla_saga/Gisla_1.md

 [↩](#a2)

 <a name="footnote1" id="f3">3</a>:
   _Hákon konungr Aðalsteinsfóstri_, King of Norway 935-61.
-The second element in his hame means the "fosterling" of the English King [Æthelstan](https://en.wikipedia.org/wiki/%C3%86thelstan).
+The second element in his hame means the "fosterling" of the English King [Æþelstan](https://en.wikipedia.org/wiki/%C3%86thelstan).
 According to some sagas, Hákon spent his childhood at the court of the english king.
+There is no British record of Hákon's time in Britain and the name occurs only in later Scandinavian sources.
 [↩](#a3)

 <a name="footnote4" id="f4">4</a>: